Advanced Battery Technologies

-Advanced Battery Technologies Inc (Ticker: ABAT) was a publicly traded NASDAQ company with executive offices in China and Flushing, NY with three other manufacturing campuses in mainland China (Dongguan, Wuxi and Harbin) that specialized in the development and manufacturing/assembly of rechargeable polymer lithium-ion (PLI) batteries and electric vehicles, electric bikes and electric scooters.
+Advanced Battery Technologies Inc (Ticker: ABAT) was a publicly traded NASDAQ company with executive offices in Harbin, China, and Flushing, New York, with three other manufacturing campuses in mainland China (Dongguan, Wuxi and Harbin) that specialized in the development and manufacturing/assembly of rechargeable polymer lithium-ion (PLI) batteries and electric vehicles, electric bikes and electric scooters.

 Products and technologies

 Advanced Battery Technologies was most known for its development and manufacturing of lithium iron phosphate batteries.
-ABAT manufactured customized mini golf carts and shuttles, e-bicycles, PLI batteries for electric buses and e-scooters fitted with unique lithium iron phosphate batteries.
-According to Market Wire, the batteries combined "high-energy chemistry with state-of-the-art polymer technology to overcome many of the shortcomings associated with other types of rechargeable batteries."
+ABAT manufactured customized mini golf carts and shuttles, Electric bicycles, PLI batteries for electric buses and E-scooters fitted with unique lithium iron phosphate batteries.
+According to Market Wire, the batteries combined "high-energy chemistry with state-of-the-art polymer technology to overcome many of the shortcomings associated with other types of rechargeable batteries".

 Market penetration

 ABAT sold its product lines across the globe, mostly as generic and re-branded product.
-ABAT consisted of three campuses in Harbin, China, Wuxi, China and Dongguan, China.
-The facilities in Harbin and Dongguan manufactured small and large PLI battery cells and the facility in Wuxi, China assembled electric bikes and scooters.
+ABAT consisted of three campuses in China, in Harbin, Wuxi, and Dongguan.
+The facilities in Harbin and Dongguan manufactured small and large PLI battery cells and the facility in Wuxi assembled electric bikes and scooters.
 ABAT touted a massive $85,000,000-dollar opening of its plant in Dongguan and was hyped in United States and Chinese media at the time.
 Prior to ceasing operations, ABAT's scooter line contained numerous models and prototypes, which were re-branded and sold under many brands such as Jinan Qingqi, Lynx, Ecobahn, Wuxi Huina and several others.
 ABAT's generic models such as ZQTD-690 were listed in its catalogue and displayed in its warehouses.

 In Spain, Wuxi scooters sold under the ABAT name through ABAT CONNECTION company in Alicante, Spain as a gateway to the European market before dissolving.
 In Denmark, Wuxi was re-branded as Lynx Scooters, in Russia under the Ecobahn name, and in Poland under Pollana.
 Other distributors and re-sellers are found in The Netherlands, Slovenia, Czech Republic, Italy, Turkey, India, and Singapore.